rotki/rotki/docs/api.rst

    :statuscode 200: Event was succesfully removed.
    :statuscode 400: Provided JSON is in some way malformed
-   :statuscode 409: No user is logged in or one of the identifiers to delete did not correspond to an event in the DB.
+   :statuscode 409: No user is logged in or one of the identifiers to delete did not correspond to an event in the DB or one of the identifiers was for the last event in the corresponding transaction hash.
    :statuscode 500: Internal rotki error

 Querying messages to show to the user